lroos/egnyte-dotnet/readme.md

     "https://mywebsite.com/redirectEgnyteResponse");
 ```

-You will need to redirect user to that url, so he can enter he's credentianls.
+You will need to redirect the user to that url, so they can enter their credentials.
 After getting the response, token can be obtained like this:

 ```csharp
 var token = await EgnyteClientHelper.GetTokenFromCode(